t-0hmura/orca-mlips/README.md

 huggingface-cli login
 ```

 4. Use in an ORCA input file.
+If you use ORB/MACE, use `ProgExt "orb"`/`ProgExt "mace"`.
 ```text
 !
 ExtOpt Opt